Matching Your Car and Caravan

 How big can I go?
-Make the most of our free tow-matching service when you join the Club.
+Make the most of our free towing-match service when you join the Club.

 Before you head off to buy a caravan you will need to have an idea of what your car can tow.
 Start by looking in the handbook to find the kerbweight of your car and multiply it by 85/100.
 This will give you the important ’85 per cent’ figure.
 Now check the towing limit for your particular model of car in the handbook.
-Is it higher than the 85 per cent figure?
-If so, you can begin to look for a caravan up to the 85 per cent limit.
+Is it higher than the 85% figure?
+If so, you can begin to look for a caravan up to the 85% limit.
 If not, you’ll be restricted to the lower towing limit.
 Whichever figure you use, the final thing to consider is that the whole outfit must be within the plated train weight of your car.
 Read our guide to weight and payload.

-If you’d like to find out more about matching your car and a caravan, check out the Matching Car and Caravan Data Sheet at the bottom of this page.
+If you’d like to find out more about matching your car and a caravan, check out the Matching Car and Caravan Data Sheet.

 Now you know about matching your car and caravan the next page talks about